Telefonica reassures Italy over Telecom Italia's future

 But after a meeting with Italian Prime Minister Enrico Letta on Tuesday, Telefonica's Alierta told reporters: "Telecom Italia will remain an Italian company and Telefonica will ensure employment."

-Alierta also said that his group would ensure continued investment in fiber-optics and fourth-generation mobile networks at Telecom Italia, which is battling with a debt burden of nearly 29 billion euros ($40 billion) and a deep recession in its domestic market.
+Alierta also said that his group would ensure continued investment in fibre-optics and fourth-generation mobile networks at Telecom Italia, which is battling against a debt burden of nearly 29 billion euros ($40 billion) and a deep recession in its domestic market.

 Telco, owned by Telefonica and a consortium of three Italian financial groups, holds a 22.4 percent stake in Telecom Italia but effectively controls the company because it appoints the majority of its board members.